GoreLab/SweetCornRNA/code/script_RT/README.txt

 [4] For the genomic prediction, we use GRM calculated from all SNPs (for TWAS, we are using kinship matrix calculated from a subset of SNPs)

+# ---------- quick notes ---------- #
+Q. Why do we use rrBLUP::GWAS instead of GAPIT for the TWAS analysis?
+A. Because we need to use continuious explanatory variable (= PEER residuals) in TWAS.
+Further, we have missing values in our PEER data due to the outlier removal.
+For this type of data, GAPIT does not work well, but rrBLUP does.
+In our internal comparison, rrBLUP::GWAS and GAPIT are comparable, meaning that their P-values are almost 100% correlated (though their absolute values are not perfectly the same).
+Thus, we think it is no problem to use rrBLUP instead of GAPIT for TWAS.
+Note that I also checked that the principal component calcualtion in rrBLUP is equivalent to the one in GAPIT (both calcualte eigenvector from the kinship matrix)

+Q. Why there are two outlier removal codes?
+A. One code uses base-R functions for the outlier removal, while the other uses asreml.
+I had confiemd that they are 100% equivalent (i.e., studentized residuals are same), at least for the B73-aligend dataset.
+As we are fitting an intercept-only model (very simple!), we do not have to use asreml.
+The reason why we have asreml-version is simply because we had been using it (together with other calcualtion steps such as BLUE/BLUP model fitting).
+You can use either one (as they are same).